Ford Focus hatchback review

 A convincing five-star safety rating from Euro NCAP means the Focus is one of the safest cars in its class, with more safety technology than any Ford before it.
 Ford's 24th-place finish out of 30 manufacturers in our 2020 Driver Power survey isn't particularly impressive, though.

 And that really would seal the deal, because the fourth-generation Focus really is the best yet.
 It looks fresh and up to date inside and out, drives brilliantly and has all the technology most buyers will need.
-Some rivals may be more practical or upmarket – the soon-to-be-replaced Volkswagen Golf is still the class-leader for interior quality – but the latest Ford Focus is a brilliantly talented all-rounder and far more than just a competent family car.
+Some rivals may be more practical or upmarket – the latest Volkswagen Golf is still the class-leader for interior quality – but the latest Ford Focus is a brilliantly talented all-rounder and far more than just a competent family car.